esonn/ferret/README.md

 *Problems*

-- Some problems with highlighting trigrams
+- Some problems with highlighting trigrams (due to handling of unicode)

 *Untested* (probably not working)